Owl-Domain/Polyease/readme.md

 ## License

-This project is not currently under any license, all rights are reserved, however it will become more permissive at a later date.
+This project (the source, and the release files, e.t.c) are not currently under any license, all rights are reserved, however it will become more permissive at a later date.

 Parts of this project are copied / derived under the MIT license from the *.NET Foundation and Contributors*, you can read their full license [here](/license-dotnet.md).